Get from Point A to Point B with the least amount of hassle

 Cons: the meters won’t work, the AC won’t work, there’s a big chance your door and window won’t work and we can’t not guarantee a breakdown or three on your ride.

-Uber and its Middle Eastern counterpart, Careem, are relative newbies on the Cairo transportation scene and quickly garnered both praise and censure alike.
+Uber and its Middle Eastern counterpart, Careem, have taken the Cairo transportation scene by storm and quickly garnered both praise and censure alike.
 We personally use them all the time as our choice of transport but are totally aware of some of the issues that have caused people to complain.

 Pros: there’s no negotiating over price, you can plug in your destination and minimize the back-and-forth with your driver (which will be undoubtedly lost in translation).